py404/pybarcode/README.md

 # pybarcode
 PyBarcode - a barcode labels printing application written in Python

-This is a python script (written in Python 2.7) to print barcode labels.
+This is a python script (written in Python 2.7) to print barcode labels (tested and works on Zebra label printers).

 I developed this script to print barcodes for laboratory sample tubes where I worked in the past.